Every client that I work with has his or her own unique problems, but they all have one thing in common.

 The sale is the what, our store location is the where, our business is the who, the holiday is when, special pricing is why, and showing up is how it’s done.

 Without this information, your recipients will be lost.

-These animated buttons offer great ways to entice clicks, but before using these advanced techniques, make sure your customers can view them on mobile devices.
+These buttons offer great ways to entice clicks, but before using these advanced techniques, make sure your customers can view them on mobile devices.

 Nearly half of emails are checked on mobile devices.